Kestin4Real/CC-WAV-loader/README.md

-The WAVAPI.lua is for loading WAV files for use in ComputerCraft!
+The WAVLib.lua is for loading WAV files for use in ComputerCraft!
 Here is a quick example script:

 ```
-local api_WAV = require('WAVAPI') --Load the API
+local api_WAV = require('WAVLib') --Load the API
 local speaker = peripheral.find('speaker') --Prep the speaker
 local audio = api_WAV.Load('Ievan Polkka.wav') --Load the audio data